cyb-seren7/marta.github.io/README.md

 ---

 ## 🌐 Portfolio Website
-You can also view this portfolio as a website here:
+If you are in my Github site, you can also view this portfolio as a website here:
 👉 [Data Analytics Portfolio](https://cyb-seren7.github.io/marta.github.io/) - WIP 🚧

 ---